advISO-project/validation_malaria/README.md

 For information about data access, please visit https://malariagen.github.io/parasite-data/pf8/Data_access.html

 #### How to use the datasets
 The three datasets are provided as comma-separated tables in [this](real-world_gold-standard_data/Pf8-GenReMekong/) folder.
-Most data fields are either directly taken from public data or are calculaderived from the public data fields as detailed in the accompanying [Jupyter notebook](real-world_gold-standard_data/Pf8-GenReMekong/pf8genre.ipynb).
+Most data fields are either directly taken from public data or are calculated from the public data fields as detailed in the accompanying [Jupyter notebook](real-world_gold-standard_data/Pf8-GenReMekong/pf8genre.ipynb).
 All of the changes to the data columns are limited to renaming columns or extracting values from columns, unchanged, into new columns to enable comparisons between Pf8 and GenRe Mekong data.
 Data dictionaries that describe the original public data fields are identified and linked to in the Jupyter notebook.

 Each dataset has a column called 'sample', which contains the sample ID that is used in both projects, Pf8 and GenRe Mekong.
 This is the "primary key" of the data and it can be used to obtain raw sequencing data from public archives.

 The sample ID can also be used to add more of the original metadata to the datasets, if required.
 For details on how to do this, consult the [data analysis guides for Pf8](https://malariagen.github.io/parasite-data/pf8/Data_access.html).
 Note that the sample ID column in the original Pf8 dataset is spelled with an upper case 'S', whereas the same data column is spelled with a lower case 's' in GenRe Mekong.

+To retrieve the FASTQ files from both projects, a custom ENA data helper module is provided alongside the Jupyter notebook.
+The notebook uses this module to search ENA by sample ID and to add search results back into the sample data tables.
+At the end of the notebook, a section is provided that creates input files for FASTQ download and demonstrates the use of the ENA data helper on the commandline for the purpose of retrieving the FASTQ files along with a manifest file.

 ### Simulated data